vneri/Jinjector/README.md

 # Jinjector
-Easily inject JavaScript by specifying files in a configuration, without having to change the target site.
+Easily inject JavaScript and CSS files by specifying them in a configuration, without having to change the target site every time.
-Useful when you cannot use GTM for loading external scripts.
+Useful when you cannot use GTM for loading external scripts or stylesheets.

 ## Usage

 - Host Jinjector.js and Jinjector.config on a webspace you control
 - Create the scripts you need to inject to the website
 - Install Jinjector once to the target website
-- Add the scripts you need to the configuration file
+- Add the scripts and stylesheets you need to the configuration file

 ## Installation